How to Make an Amaretto Sour

 Serve and enjoy!

-Alternatively, you can try the Amaretto Stone Sour – a citrusy and refreshing riff on the original that is perfect for brunch or lingering lunches!
-It combines 45ml Amaretto, 45ml orange juice, and 45ml sweet-and-sour mix.
+This easy Amaretto Sour recipe is a citrusy and refreshing riff on the original – perfect for brunch or lingering lunches!
+It combines 45 ml Amaretto, 45 ml orange juice, and 45 ml sweet-and-sour mix.
 As you can tell, there is no egg white involved, which makes it a less tricky drink if you’re just starting out.

 Fear not the egg white!
 Your Guide to Making Egg White Cocktails the Easy Way